sigmorphon/sigmorphon.github.io/sharedtasks/2019/task2.md

 We will distribute our evaluation script so you can test your systems.
 If you find errors in the script, contact us at [sigmorphon+sharedtask2019@gmail.com](mailto:sigmorphon+sharedtask2019@gmail.com).

 ## Pretrained Systems
 Non-neural models using [Lemming](http://cistern.cis.lmu.de/lemming/) are available [here](https://drive.google.com/drive/u/0/folders/1kpfqzy3ob9WL-l4CzUwdYuUoMcH9uTMy).
-Neural pretrained models are to-come.
+Pretrained models for a strong, neural baseline are to-come.
 The code will be available [here](https://github.com/sigmorphon/contextual-analysis-baseline), and scores will be given in the README.